damienbullis/ecs-core/README.md

 core.add(new Example(core));
 ```

-#### Adapter Systems (Contracts)
+#### Adapter Systems

 An intermediary system that allows two systems to interact with each other.
-This is useful when you want to keep systems decoupled from each other.

-#### Composite Systems

-A system that contains other systems.
-This is useful when you want to keep systems together that need to interact with each other.

 ---